Hemophagocytic lymphohistiocytosis: Genetics

 Nearly half of the cases of type 2 familial hemophagocytic lymphohistiocytosis are due to bi-allelic PRF1 mutations.

 Pathophysiology

 The underlying causes, either inherited or acquired, lead to an unchecked immune response when exposed to triggers.
 Impaired NK-cell cytotoxicity is the hallmark of HLH.
+Normally, NK cells inhibit CD8 T cells to terminate the immune response after the infectious agent is destroyed.
 All genetic defects for familial HLH are related to granule-dependent cytotoxicity.
 This inability to remove infected and antigen-presenting cells and terminate the immune response leads to uncontrolled proliferation and activation of the immune system with the release of excessive cytokines.
 These cells then infiltrate organs, releasing more cytokines, which gives the clinical picture.
 The fever is caused by IL-1, IL-6 and TNF-alpha; the cytopenia is due to the suppressive effect on hematopoiesis by TNF-alpha and TNF-gamma.
 TNF-alpha and TNF-gamma may also lead to inhibition of lipoprotein lipase or stimulate triglyceride synthesis.
-Activated macrophages secrete ferritin and plasminogen activator leading to hyperfibrinolysis.
+Activated macrophages secrete ferritin and plasminogen activator leading to hyperfibrinolysis which leads to excessive bleeding.